Black Kitchen Sink? Go for It!

 kitchen demolition!

 I chose the largest sink that would fit in this cabinet base which was 18″ x 30″ and opted for the single bowl since I feel it functions better for me (easier to fit all my plants in here and water them!).
-And, I love undermount sinks for the clean, crisp look they offer – plus, it’s so much easier to just brush crumbs from counter into the sink!

 black kitchen sink

 The previous owners (I purchased this home in the fall) had upgraded the faucet already, so I decided to keep it!
 One thing about purchasing a sink is you’ll likely need to buy a drain and other accessories.
-This is the sink flange I purchased (black matte) and was able to attach to the existing garbage disposal.

 black kitchen sink